traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 - Google cloud speech recognition API
 - Custom google search API

-^ More interesting:  things responsive to what i was experiencing
+^ More interested: responsive to what i was experiencing

-^ rather than input with others
+^ rather than input from others

 ^ built this to see if people would pay attn to me more when i spoke.

+^ NodeJS server sends audio to google speech recognition api

+^ gets  keywords

-^ NodeJS server send audio to the google speech recognition api and then sending those keywords to the google search api from and finally is showing an image that correlates to what i'm saying.
+^ sends google search api from and finally is showing an image that correlates to what i'm saying.

 ---